BlakeCampbells/BlakeCampbells/README.md

 [![Blake's GitHub Banner](./blake_header.jpg)](https://blakecampbell.com)

 # Hey!
-I'm Blake a Senior Developer with a focus on the front-end.
-VueJS/Nuxt/Rails are my preferred tools.
+I'm Blake a Senior Full Stack Engineeer, currently on Contract at Apple.
+Apple uses GitHub Enterprise and all my commits there go under my Apple profile.

 <!--
 **BlakeCampbells/BlakeCampbells** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.